-It's natural for questions to arise when sending your child overseas.
+It's natural for questions to arise when your child goes to study abroad.
 On this page we've put together the most important issues to take care of when your child comes to study here.
-It takes some preparation, but our faculties'international offices make sure your child is informaed about what they need to do each step of the way.
+Take a look at the subjects below and if you still have questions, please

 What type of university is AUAS?